Preventing and treating headaches in adolescence

 Written by Cori Morgan, APRN, nurse practitioner at UK Adolescent Medicine.
-This post is part of a series written by Dr. Hatim Omar and his team in Adolescent Medicine related to the unique health concerns faced by teens and young adults.
+This post is part of a series written by the team in Adolescent Medicine related to the unique health concerns faced by teens and young adults.

 Although they can be concerning for both teens and parents, headaches during adolescence are a common part of growing up.

 In fact, about 90 percent of adolescents experience a headache by the time they turn 18.
 Headaches may be sharp or dull; they may be associated with nausea or light sensitivity; and they may be located in the front, back or sides of the head.

 Prevention and treatment